 The University has adopted the model publication scheme approved by the Information Commissioner’s Office (ICO).
 The University’s publication scheme is available publicly via its website and can be accessed through the web link below.

 The publication scheme either indicates that information is available on the website or provides contact details for the relevant department.
 Staff should be aware that where the publication scheme indicates that information is held and is accessible, any request for information received should be responded to within five working days.

 Requests for information that is not included in the publication scheme, and is not normally provided as part of routine business, should be managed in accordance with the Right of Access.

 Such requests for information should be made in writing to:

 University of Lincoln

-If a request is received by another member of staff they should immediately forward it to the Information Compliance Officer so that the University can respond within the twenty working days time limit
+Requests received by other members of staff or departments should immediately be forwarded to the Information Compliance Team, to allow the University to respond within the twenty working days time limit.